Gaffney Sisters Win Inaugural NYS Women's Four-Ball in Playoff

 Sharon Harrington of LPGA Women Who Play (CNY) & Kyra Danneker of Drumlins Golf Club won low-net in the championship with a combined handicapped score of 7-under 65.

-The Gaffney family now has the most state amateur titleholders in an immediate family in NYSGA History (the former being two titleholders in a family held by David & Lindsay May of Auburn, John & J.P.
-Kircher of Pittsford, and David & Billy Hanes of Elma) John, won the family’s first state title with his NYS Men’s Amateur victory in 1999 at Wanakah Country Club.
+The Gaffney family has now tied for the most state amateur titleholders in an immediate family (3) in NYSGA History alongside Mike, David & Lindsay May of Auburn.
+John, won the family’s first state title with his NYS Men’s Amateur victory in 1999 at Wanakah Country Club.
 His son and now professional golfer, Billy, won the 2016 NYS Men’s Four-Ball with partner Jeff Wolniewicz at Leatherstocking Golf Club.

 “We couldn’t have done it without them, their constant helping us every day.
 Our swings, our putting, chipping,” said Amanda about their accomplishment.
 “They’re our coaches.
 And our mother too, of course,” they added.